TheBestNinja/Cybersecurity-Forensics-project/README.md

-# cybersecurity-forensics-project-for-school
+# Cybersecurity-Forensics-project
-This is a cybersecurity forensics project I did while at school
+This is a cybersecurity forensics project for an oil company investigating espionage.